ds-devesh/Bank-loan-study/README.md

 D. Feature Importance:
 Visualized the importance of features in predicting loan defaults using bar charts.

-*Results and Insights
+* Results and Insights
--Identified patterns in customer behavior and loan attributes influencing defaults.
+- Identified patterns in customer behavior and loan attributes influencing defaults.
--Determined the most significant variables, such as income level, loan amount, and credit history.
+- Determined the most significant variables, such as income level, loan amount, and credit history.
--Built robust predictive models with over 91% accuracy to assist in decision-making.
+- Built robust predictive models with over 91% accuracy to assist in decision-making.

-*Tools and Technologies
+* Tools and Technologies
--Languages: Python
+- Languages: Python
--Libraries: pandas, numpy, matplotlib, scikit-learn -Visualization Tools: Matplotlib and Seaborn for Python; Excel for additional analysis and visualizations.
+- Libraries: pandas, numpy, matplotlib, scikit-learn
+- Visualization Tools: Matplotlib and Seaborn for Python; Excel for additional analysis and visualizations.

-*Usage Instructions
+* Usage Instructions
 Clone the Repository:
 git clone https://github.com/your-repo-name/bank-defaulter-prediction.git
 cd bank-defaulter-prediction